znahman/resume-site/pages/home.md

   </div>

   <p>
   "Hello World!"
-This website will serve as an information repository as well as a tool for pratcing web design.
+This website will serve as an information repository as well as a tool for practicing web design.
 Thank you for visiting!
   </p>
   <br>
   <p>